filippomassarelli/docker-mini-seedrs/README.md

 And that's it, you are running Mini Seedrs with Docker !

-To make sure, you can run `docker ps` to list all containers and their status.
+To make sure, open a new terminal tab and run `docker ps` to list all containers and their status.
 You should see both `docker-mini-seedrs` and `postgres` images with status `Up`.

 You can now send requests to localhost, on Port 3000.